Use the RudderStack iOS SDK to send events from your iOS apps to various destinations.

 object

-Specify whether to encrypt/decrypt the database using your desired key.
-See Encrypting RudderStack databases for more information.
+Determines if the SDK should encrypt/decrypt the database using the specified key.
+See Encrypt RudderStack databases for more information.

 -